wlinna/Arkhados/README.md

 ## Dependencies ##

-In order to compile, you need jMonkeyEngine 3.1 and shaderblowlib.
+In order to compile, you need jMonkeyEngine 3.1, kryonet and shaderblowlib.
 You also need to meet all dependencies of jMonkeyEngine 3.1.

-You also need [ArkhadosNet](github.com/TripleSnail/ArkhadosNet).
-Best way to get it is to clone the repository to directory next to Arkhados.
+You also need [ArkhadosNet](github.com/TripleSnail/ArkhadosNet) and [ArkhadosMaster](github.com/TripleSnail/ArkhadosMaster).
+Best way to get them is to clone the repositories to directories next to Arkhados.

+Currently getting all the dependencies is too complicated.
+The situation will be improved soonish.

 ## ToDos and contribution ideas ##